vatbub/matchmaking/Readme.md

 The client is expected to remember the `connectionId` and the `password` for later communication.

 ### Creating or joining a room
 Players who are playing together are grouped in rooms.
-There can be multiple rooms at the same time and each room is completely independent from other rooms.
+There can be multiple rooms at the same time and each room is completely independent of other rooms.
 That means:

 - Different rooms can be in different stages in the game
 - Different rooms can have different game rules

 Additional things to keep in mind:
-- One Player (i. e. one `connectionId`) can only be in one room at a time
+- One Player (i.e. one `connectionId`) can only be in one room at a time

 To create or join a room, the client needs to send a `JoinOrCreateRoomRequest` which looks like so:
 ```json